 We strongly discourage our students from working while in school.
 Our program is very demanding.
 Classes generally meet all day Monday through Friday with homework assignments that fill evening and weekend hours.
 We cannot prohibit you from working while in school, but most students find it extremely difficult.
 At times working has been the major factor in academic failure which resulted in dismissal.
 The Office of Financial Aid is very helpful in finding alternative resources.
 There are also many companies that will provide financial assistance in return for a specified amount of time spent working at that facility.
 You will need to identify these resources and treat them as you would any employment contract by determining your willingness to work at their facility, assessing the terms involved and comparing it to other opportunities.
 It is our policy that students may not work within the program while enrolled as a student.

 ▼ When will you let me know if I'm accepted?

-Offers of acceptance are extended by letter throughout the interview season to selected candidates.
+Offers of acceptance are extended by electronic letter via the application portal throughout the interview season to selected candidates.

 ▼ What is an alternate list?